 There are plenty of amenities in town: banks, supermarkets, restaurants, cafes, coworking spaces, salons, and clinics.
 The nearest private hospital to Tamarindo is located an hour away in Liberia.

-Living in Tamarindo, Costa Rica, is all about easy access to the beach.
+Living in Tamarindo, Costa Rica, is about easy beach access.
 Although no housing is directly on the beach, the town is super walkable.
 The residents of Tamarindo are a mix of retirees and digital nomads.
 There are also a lot of families attracted to the area by many international schools.

-Naturally, lots of people want to live in Tamarindo, so the cost of living is on the higher side.
-It’s not to say you need a lot of money to live here, but rent and daily expenses are significantly higher than other beach towns.
-Tamarindo offers options for luxury living and if you’re living in Costa Rica as an expat who doesn’t speak Spanish, you’ll be just fine here.
+Naturally, many people want to live in Tamarindo, so the cost of living is higher.
+That’s not to say you need a lot of money to live here, but rent and daily expenses are significantly higher than in other beach towns.
+Tamarindo offers options for luxury living, and if you’re living in Costa Rica as an expat who doesn’t speak Spanish, you’ll be just fine here.

-Tamarindo can be one of the best places for expats in Costa Rica because of the strong community.
-There’s a big American and European influence that can make a new resident feel comfortable in their new country.
-On the other hand, you might want to move to Costa Rica to soak up an entirely new culture.
+Tamarindo can be one of the best places for expats in Costa Rica because of its strong community.
+A big American and European influence can make a new resident feel comfortable in their new country.
+On the other hand, you might want to move to Costa Rica to soak up an entirely new local culture.
 If that’s the case, a less touristy part of the country might be a better match.

 READ NEXT: Local’s Guide to Visiting Tamarindo